Map existing bus service

 The layer on the map is difficult to see, since most block groups have a high transparency.

-9. On the Transparency range histogram, drag the lower handle up until it is just below the gray bars.
+9. On the Transparency range histogram, drag the lower handle up until it is just below the third gray bar.

 Histogram